puppetlabs/puppetdb/documentation/api/index.markdown

 * [Fact-Names Endpoint](./query/v2/fact-names.html)
 * [Metrics Endpoint](./query/v2/metrics.html)

-#### Version 1
+#### Version 1 (DEPRECATED)

 Version 1 of the query API works with PuppetDB 1.1 and 1.0.
-It isn't deprecated, but we encourage you to use version 2 if you can.
+It is deprecated and will be removed in a future release.

 In PuppetDB 1.0, you could access the version 1 endpoints without the `/v1/` prefix.
 This still works but **is now deprecated,** and we currently plan to remove support in PuppetDB 2.0.
 Please change your version 1 applications to use the `/v1/` prefix.